-Doctors who use opioids or other psychoactive agents for the management of patients dependent on such drugs should ensure the following:
+Doctors who use Dangerous Drugs for the management of patients who have become dependent on such drugs ("Dependents on Dangerous Drugs") should ensure the following:-

 - 1. They should have relevant training or experience in the management of drug dependence. - 2.
-They should keep themselves updated with relevant guidelines/information published by appropriate professional bodies e.g. "Advisory Committee on the Use of Psychoactive Agents" of the Hong Kong Medical Association. - 3.
-Adequate resources and support are made available to provide a comprehensive care, including physical, psychological, and social aspects, for their patients. - 4.
-Patients dependent on psychoactive agents should be ensured attentive and conscientious care by the attending medical practitioner.
+They should keep themselves updated with relevant guidelines/information published by appropriate professional bodies. - 3.
+Appropriate referral should be made to substance abuse clinics, drug addiction counselling centres, and other available services or facilities in the community with resources and support for a comprehensive care (including physical, psychological, and social aspects) for Dependents on Dangerous Drugs.
+More information can be found in the website of Narcotics Division of the Security Bureau. - 4.
+Dependents on Dangerous Drugs should be ensured attentive and conscientious care by the attending medical practitioner.
 Medical practitioners must know their limitations. - 5.
-In every case, the attending doctor should assess the patient thoroughly, formulate a suitable management plan, keep an adequate medical record concerning the treatment provided to the patient and monitor the outcome.
+In every case, the attending doctor should assess the patient thoroughly, formulate a suitable management plan, keep an adequate medical record concerning the treatment of the patient with Dangerous Drugs and monitor the outcome.